 In a city of eight million people, it’s easy to feel overwhelmed from time to time.
 Luckily, there are a lot of green spaces to hide out in.
 And since they’re not all as obvious as the giant one in the middle, here is a list of our favorite parks in NYC.

 This is arguably the most famous park in the world, and it really does live up to the hype.
 Go there to run the loop, play tennis, paddleboat, or just people-watch.
 The bottom of the park can get pretty touristy, but the further north you go, the calmer it gets.
-If you’re looking for somewhere quiet to relax, Conservatory Garden is the perfect place for a little peace.
+If you’re looking for somewhere quiet to relax, Conservatory Garden is the perfect place for some peace.

 With views of the Statue of Liberty and the Freedom Tower, Battery Park is the ideal spot to take in the city without feeling too close to the action.
 When it’s warm out, you can rent kayaks or paddleboards from Pier 26.
-If you’ve got visitors with you, Seaglass Carousel is a fun place to stop (and snap a few for the ‘gram).
+If you’ve got visitors with you, Seaglass Carousel is a fun place to stop and snap a few for the ‘gram.

 This waterfront park has SO much to explore, and some seriously great views of the city.
 You can run or bike along Brooklyn’s 14-mile greenway or cook out at one of the grills at Pier 5.
 There are also soccer and volleyball courts, and plenty of gardens along the piers.
-The only problem is figuring out what you’ll do first.
+The only problem is deciding what you’ll do first.